 Mohamed T. El-Ashry

-Mohamed T. El-Ashry is Senior Fellow with the UN Foundation and Facilitator of the Global Leadership for Climate Action (GLCA) which he organized in 2007.
-Its membership includes 13 former Presidents and Prime-Ministers and 12 other global leaders.
+Mohamed T. El-Ashry is Senior Fellow, Energy and Climate, with the UN Foundation.
+He served as Facilitator of the Global Leadership for Climate Action (GLCA) initiative, which he organized in 2007.
+Its membership included 13 former Presidents and Prime-Ministers and 12 other global leaders.

 Dr. El-Ashry received his B.S.
 Degree with honors in 1959 from the University of Cairo and M.S.
 (1963) and Ph.D.
 (1966) degrees in Geology from the University of Illinois.
 He is the editor and co-author of three books and has published or presented more than 250 papers.